wazuh/wazuh-packages/unattended_installer/README.md

 </details>
 <br>

-Repeat the described Elasticsearch and Wazuh managers steps on **hosts #2 and #3** changing the node name `elastic1` by `elastic2` or `elastic3` and `manager1` by `manager2` or `manager3`.
+Repeat the described Elasticsearch and Wazuh servers steps on **hosts #2 and #3** changing the node name `elastic1` by `elastic2` or `elastic3` and `manager1` by `manager2` or `manager3`.

-After having three hosts with Elasticsearch and Wazuh manager installed, choose an Elasticsearch node and run the following command to initialize the security configuration:
+After having three hosts with Elasticsearch and Wazuh server installed, choose an Elasticsearch node and run the following command to initialize the security configuration:
 ```
 ./wazuh_install.sh -l -s
 ```